LasseHaslev/iframe-scaler/README.md

 #### `resizeHeight()`

-Checks the width of the helement calculates the aspect ratio and adds this as margin to element (nagative or positive).
+Checks the width of the element calculates the aspect ratio and adds this as margin to element (negative or positive).

 ```js
 var percentage = .5;